Business Performance Program

 To be successful, the Business Performance Program requires commitment on the part of the top three levels of management (you, your directs, and their directs).
 When you are committed to the program and use it in your daily activities, they will quickly adopt the program.

-Use the program's graphics in your meetings with investors (the program also works in Dubai), with direct reports, with your board of directors, with regulators, and in all-hands meetings.
+Use the program's graphics in your meetings with directs, with your board of directors, with regulators, and in all-hands meetings.business performance program

 Make achieving the levels of performance targeted in the Business Performance Program a part of the basis for incentive compensation.